ariasdiniz/macaw_framework/README.md

 This header will be sent back to the user on every response if Session is enabled.
 Also, the session ID will be automatically generated and sent to a client if this client does not provide a session id in the HTTP request.
+In the case of the client sending an ID of an expired session the framework will return a new session with a new ID.

 ```ruby
 m.get('/login') do |context|